azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 #### How do I remediate failing control Azure_APIManagement_DP_Use_Secure_TLS_Version?

-TLS 1.2 is the latest and most secure protocol.
-Using 3DES Ciphers, TLS protocols (1.1 and 1.0) and SSL 3.0 exposes the API to meet-in-the-middle attack, chosen-plaintext or known-plaintext attacks.
+3DES Ciphers, TLS protocols (1.1 and 1.0) and SSL 3.0 are outdated versions.
+Using these can expose the API to meet-in-the-middle attack, chosen-plaintext or known-plaintext attacks.
 Use the following command to disable the aforementioned configurations.

 Make sure you test the implications before changing the configuration.